ashish431/coding-challenge-2024-ashish/README.md

 1. Create a service that will run once every 2 minutes and only on the author environment.
 2. This service will find all pages that have been published and will set a property named `processedDate` to the current time.
 3. Provide unit tests with at least 80% test coverage.
+    * Check the generated JaCoCo report to view the test coverage.
+    * This report is viewable at `core/target/site/jacoco/index.html`

 ## Exercise 2

 1. Create a servlet that will output – in JSON format – the first and last name of the author who last modified the targeted page.
 2. It will also contain a list of any child pages that were also modified by this user.
-3. Based on the extension, the servlet should return the output in either XML or JSON format
+3. Based on the extension, the servlet should return the output in either XML or JSON format.
 4. Provide unit tests with at least 80% test coverage.
+    * Check the generated JaCoCo report to view the test coverage.
+    * This report is viewable at `core/target/site/jacoco/index.html`

 ## Exercise 3